imdario/lyd/index.md

 Lýd is not a brand new software.
 Lýd is an open idea, a modifiable blueprint.
 It describes what is needed to build a working liquid organization (liqorg).
 Even under weak cohesion circumstances.

-If you use Lýd as guideline, please, explain to [me](/about) which tools and practices you adopt and develop.
+If you use Lýd as guideline, please, explain to [me](/lyd/) which tools and practices you adopt and develop.

 Lýd doesn't exist in a intellectual void.
 It stands on the shoulders of giants as [Rick Falkvinge's Swarmwise](http://falkvinge.net/2013/03/01/swarmwise-the-tactical-manual-to-changing-the-world-chapter-two/), [James S. Fishkin's deliberative democracy](http://en.wikipedia.org/wiki/Deliberative_democracy), [Alvin Toffler's adhocracy](http://en.wikipedia.org/wiki/Adhocracy), [Stephen R. Shalom's parpolity](http://en.wikipedia.org/wiki/Participatory_politics), etc.

 Your current organization is probably using something similar.
 Test what you are not using and report back.
 Contribute with your own experience.

-Check out an introduction to liquid organizations at [Thinkship](http://thinkship.cc/en/introduction-to-liquid-organizations/).
+Check out [an introduction to liquid organizations](/en/posts/introduction-liquid-organizations).
 In this blog I will post further development and detailed information about Lýd.

 ## Core values